yosoyubik/canvas/README.md

 - Live saving: Each stroke is stored remotely on your Urbit so you don't lose anything.
 - Export Canvas Images as SVG/PNG files.
   - Allows for selective removal of the Color Palette and/or Hexagonal Mesh.
-- Exported files can be shared and previewed in a chat.
+- Exported files (stored on your Urbit and served via %eyre) can be shared and previewed in a chat room.
-- Public/Private Canvas.
+- Allows creation of Public/Private Canvas.
 - Others can join a Public Canvas and collaborate in a cool art project.

 ## Installation